mjrotter4445/UFOs/README.md

 but it has some limitations in features that could definately be improved:
  - The **date entry format** could be improved to something more standard like mm/dd/yyyy.
  This would improve the user experience to something they are more used to using in daily life.
- - The **reset button location** could be designed to be closer to the filter input box.
+ - The **reset button location** could be de ned to be closer to the filter input box.
 It needs to be easier to see and access without scrolling to the top.
-      - Exploring the use of and investing in the time to develop **drop-down menus** would be worth it because it will signifcantly improve the user experience.
+      - Exploring the use of and investing in the time to develop **drop-down menus** would be worth it because it will significantly improve the user experience.
  - The **text case** is awkward to use and could be improved by coverting all letters to lower case from user input.
 For example, Utah could be found if "ut" or "UT" were entered by the user.